-Early test warns of world's leading eye diseaseSeptember 23rd, 2013 in Ophthalmology /
+Early test warns of world's leading eye diseaseSeptember 23, 2013 in Medicine & Health / Ophthalmology

 (Medical Xpress)—A new, quick and simple eye test can predict who is more at risk of age-related macular degeneration (AMD), a leading cause of blindness worldwide.